matweldon/markdown_llm/README.md

 [OpenAI model options](https://github.com/simonw/llm/blob/d654c9521235a737e59a4f1d77cf4682589123ec/llm/default_plugins/openai_models.py#L163)

+Other configuration options include USER and PROJECT config yaml files.
+The USER yaml file is located in the OS's preferred location for user configs.
+You can print the location with `llmd-config-path`.
+The PROJECT config yaml is a file named 'llmd_config.yaml' located in the current working directory.
+The order of priority of config settings is: file header > PROJECT > USER > DEFAULT (defined in `__init__.py`).

+The repo contains an example 'llmd_config.yaml'.
+The easiest way to create a new USER config is `cp llmd_config.yaml "$(llmd-config-path)"`.
+This can be edited with `code "$(llmd-config-path)"`.

 ### System message templates and snippets

 The package has a templated system message capability.
 All config is currently stored in the `__init__.py` file until I implement something better.